+The importance of sustainability is greater than ever and studying the role technology plays in conserving and enhancing our resource base to improve our lives is vital.
 This semester course introduces students to the beliefs, philosophies, and scientific principles that support a more sustainable world.
-What is Sustainability?
 Students learn about the various technologies dealing with sustainability to secure the future of the natural resources of our world.
-Students design and build projects that provide sustainable solutions to real world problems that will serve to improve our natural world for future generations.
-Student design and fabricate project prototypes that serve to our world more sustainable such as the oil spill project and the wind turbine project.
+Students design and build projects that provide sustainable solutions to real-world problems that will serve to improve our natural world for future generations.
+Students design and fabricate project prototypes that serve to make our world more sustainable such as the oil spill project and the wind turbine project.
 This course is credited toward the 21st Century Life Careers/Career Technical Education credit requirement for graduation.